verisimilitude20201/system-design/URL_shortner/design_a_url_shortner_like_bitly.md

     - MD5 may lead to collisions wherein two different long URLs have the same hash.
 The theoratical probablity of collision is if you generate 6 billion hashes per second, a collision can happen in 100 years.
 However, now its artificially possible to generate MD5 collisions (https://www.avira.com/en/blog/md5-the-broken-algorithm#:~:text=MD5%3A%20The%20fastest%20and%20shortest,%3A%201.47*10%2D29.&text=SHA256%3A%20The%20slowest%2C%20usually%2060,generated%20hash%20(32%20bytes).
 All we need is time, hardware and proper software.
     - Even if we don't get the entire hash collision, the first 7 characters of any generated hash can be same.

 2. Base62: Base62 uses 62 characters (A-Z, a-z and 0-9).
 We get 62^7 ~ 3.5 trillion different combinations.
-If we generate 1000 URLs per second, the system will last to 110 years
+If we generate 1000 URLs per second, the system will last to 110 years.
+If it generates 1 million URLs per second, this will last for 40 days.
+To generate more number of URLs per second, we need to increase the number of characters in the short URL.

 3. Base10: Base10 uses just 10 characters. we get just 10^7 ~ 10 million different combinations